-If you require support or any adjustments because of a disability to help you communicate when accessing any of the Trust’s services, or you require information in an alternative format you can submit you details confidentially below.
+If you require support or any adjustments because of a disability to help you communicate when accessing any of the Trust’s services, or you require information in an alternative format you can submit you details confidentially in the form below.

-One of our Communication Support Champions may contact you for further details:
+One of our Communication Support Champions may then contact you for further details.

 You can also download and print the following document and send it to us in the post or bring with you on your next visit: